 (2) Quashing or modifying a subpoena.
 On a timely motion, the court may quash or modify a subpoena that, among other things: (i) fails to allow reasonable time to comply; (ii) requires disclosure of privileged or other protected matter; or (iii) subjects a person to undue burden.
-Motions to quash or modify a subpoena must be filed with the Office of Human Rights Hearing Office, 441 4th Street, NW, Suite 290N, Washington, DC, 20001 or by email at Commission.COHR@dc.gov.
+Motions to quash or modify a subpoena must be filed with the Commission on Human Rights, 441 4th Street, NW, Suite 290N, Washington, DC, 20001 via the Commission's case management system or by email at Commission.COHR@dc.gov.